Lomography Potsdam Kino B&W Cookbook

 • Kodak D-76: stock distillation for 5 minutes 30 seconds (20°C)

-If your developer of preference is not on the list, don't worry.
-Potsdam Kino Film is compatible with a wide range of different developers and developing techniques.
-If you have additional questions regarding this or other developers, feel free to reach out to us at help@lomography.com.
-We are happy to help!
+If your preferred developer is not on the list, don't worry!
+Potsdam Kino film is compatible with a wide range of different developers and techniques.

-During the development, it is important to agitate the solution in order to allow fresh chemicals to make contact with the emulsion.
+During the development, it is important to agitate the solution for fresh chemicals to make contact with the emulsion.
 Agitation can have a massive impact on the look of your film – from the contrast to grain size, everything is in your hands!
-For the safest bet, we recommend following the manufacturer's instructions – however, if you’re interested in experimentation here is what you need to know.
-More agitation will likely result in higher contrast due to the continuous introduction of fresh developer onto the emulsion, however, may cause a slight loss in image quality.
-When sharpness and detail is a must, slightly less agitation may yield pleasing results, however, may also require slightly longer developing times.
-Finally, more vigorous and violent agitation regardless of the number of cycles is likely to result in larger and more defined grain.
-Great if you are after a truly analogue look, however, if you are after smooth grain we recommend processing with care.
+For the safest bet, we recommend following the manufacturer's instructions.
+However, if you’re interested in experimentation, here are a few things to keep in mind.

 HC-110 at distillation G for 65 mins, one agitation at 25mins.
 Photo by Fauligi